jetedonner/jetedonner.github.io/_posts/2026-07-04-FFMpegGUI-Alpha-FFMpeg-GUI-For-macOS.md

 # FFMpegGUI

-A High-Performance, Sandbox-Compliant macOS Audio/Video Processing Suite
+A High-Performance, Sandbox-Compliant macOS Audio/Video Processing Suite.
+This is a GUI wrapper app for the ffmpeg API (libraries and cli binaries).

 - Platform: macOS 14.0+
 - Language: Swift 5.10+
 - License: MIT
-- Technology: SwiftUI + XPC + FFmpeg
+- Technology: SwiftUI + Obj-C + XPC + FFmpeg

 ## Table of Contents
 1. Executive Overview & Vision